-2 Each court is encouraged, but not mandated, to provide an overflow room where the proceedings may be watched via a live video feed.
+&lt;sup>1 Each court is encouraged, but not mandated, to provide an overflow room where the proceedings may be watched via a live video feed.
 The court is aware that based upon the physical attributes of some facilities, this may be easily accomplished, and that based upon the physical limitations of some facilities, this may be more difficult, if not impossible to accomplish.
 In criminal proceedings, the constitutional right of the Defendant to an open proceeding shall not be abridged, and the application of these guidelines shall not be construed to in any way limit this constitutional right.
 Furthermore, in all proceedings, the goal is to provide an open forum for public viewing, while at the same time attempting to provide a safer environment based upon existing public health guidelines, and these guidelines shall be interpreted and implemented consistent with such goals.

 social distancing guidelines.
-If an attorney and client need closer contact for confidential matters, they may request to be excused from the courtroom or may otherwise confer privately with the court's approval.
+If an attorney and client need closer contact for confidential matters, they shall request to be excused from the courtroom for such contact.
 Sequestered witnesses shall observe social distancing guidelines, and the Sheriff is ordered to find sufficient rooms to sequester witnesses while maintaining social distancing guidelines.
 Furthermore, while court is in session, the Sheriff shall assure that social distancing is being followed by all persons in the courtroom, as the term courtroom is defined in 2(b) above.